Zack123610/Google-Advanced-Data-Analytics-Course/Automatidata/task.md

 - Use custom functions to organize the information within the New York City TLC dataset
 - Build a dataframe for the New York City TLC project
 - Create an executive summary for Automatidata

+## Course 3 tasks:
+- Load data, explore, and extract the New York City TLC data with Python
+- Use custom functions to organize the information within the New York City TLC dataset
+- Build a dataframe for the New York City TLC project
+- Create an executive summary for Automatidata for a general audience of internal professionals